TACC/Lmod/docs/source/090_configuring_lmod.rst

 --**with-silentShellDebugging**:
   [yes/no, default: no] If yes then the module command will silence its output under shell debug.

+--**with-mode=MODE**:
+  By default Lmod uses your umask to control the permission unless your user id (i.e. id -u) is less than 500.
+If your id is less than 500 then it uses a umask of 022.
+This translates to use permission of 755 for executables and 644 for all other files.
+Sites may wish to install with  different permission.
+For example 750, or 700.
+Remember to set the execute bit.
+It will be removed for non-executable files.

 .. _lmod_config-label:

 Configuring Lmod with **/etc/lmod/lmod_config.lua**: